KadirTarti/ShoppingApp/README.md

 ### At the end of the project, we will be able to;

-- improve coding skills within HTML & CSS & JS & ReactJS.
+⭐ improve coding skills within HTML & CSS & JS & ReactJS.
-- Learning to fetch data from mock api and add data to api
-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+⭐ Learning to fetch data from mock api and add data to api ⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Informaitonal video!
+## Informaitonal video! ℹ️
 How to use Mock API ? -> <a href="https://www.youtube.com/watch?v=i_Gvlp83GMk" target="_blank"> Watch the video! </a>

 ## MockApi 📦